 His Squadron Commander in the Air Training Corps, Flt Lt Emma Hart RAFAC, reflected on how proud she was and that she is looking forward to presenting him with his blue lanyard.

-You can also find out more about the cadets or volunteering opportunities with your local detachments here.
+Find out more about the cadets or volunteering opportunities with your local detachments.